FirstLegoLeague/launcher/docs/userguide.md

 When running the software for the 1st time, you might get a message regarding the Windows Defender Firewall.
 Press `Allow Access` for the software to work properly.

-The software currently supports 64-bit computers only.
-When we extend support to 32-bit computers, there will be two separate Setup files.
+There will be two separate Setup files when we extend support to 32-bit computers.

 ### Modules